hltcoe/golden-horse/README.md

 ## A sample command for running the test:
 python theano_src/crf_ner.py --test_data data/weiboNER.conll.test --only_test true --output_dir data/ --save_model_param weibo_best_parameters

 In the above example, the output will be written at output_dir/weiboNER.conll.test.prediction.
-If you also want to see the evaluation (you must have labeled test data, you can add flag --eval_test True.)
+If you also want to see the evaluation (you must have labeled test data), you can add flag --eval_test True.

 ## Data